 What is Palliative Care?

 Palliative care is care given to improve the quality of life of patients who have a serious or life-threatening disease, such as cancer.
 Palliative care is an approach to care that addresses the person as a whole, not just their disease.
 The goal is to prevent or treat, as early as possible, the symptoms and side effects of the disease and its treatment, in addition to any related psychological, social, and spiritual problems.
 Palliative care is also called comfort care, supportive care, and symptom management.
-Patients may receive palliative care in the hospital, an outpatient clinic, a long-term care facility, or at home under the direction of a physician. - National Cancer Institute
+Patients may receive palliative care in the hospital, an outpatient clinic, a long-term care facility, or at home under the direction of a physician.

 Palliative care is specialized health care for people living with a serious illness.
 This type of care is focused on providing relief from the symptoms and stress of an illness, and it is based on need, not prognosis.
 The goal is to improve quality of life for both the patient and the family.

 Palliative care is provided by a specially-trained team of physicians, nurses, and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
-It is appropriate at any age and at any stage in a serious illness, and it can be provided along with curative treatment. - Center to Advance Palliative Care
+It is appropriate at any age and at any stage in a serious illness, and it can be provided along with curative treatment.

-- Reduce pain and suffering
+- Reducing pain and suffering

-- Enhance quality of life
+- Enhancing quality of life

-- Reduce stress related to illness or treatments
+Reducing stress related to illness or treatments

-A specially-trained team of physicians, advanced practitioners, nurses, social workers and other specialists who work together with the patient’s other doctors to provide an extra layer of support.
+Our team includes specially-trained physicians, advanced practitioners, nurses, social workers, and other specialists who work together with the patient’s other doctors to provide an extra layer of support.